A Wheaton Traditional Since 1921

 A Legacy Continues

-With a desire to keep the store faithful to how people remembered it, Wakefield made minor improvements, most notably raising the roof to give the store the feeling of more space.
-In addition, the candy line was expanded, featuring both old favorites and new sweets.
+With a desire to keep the store faithful to how people remembered it, the Wakefield's made minor improvements, most notably raising the roof to give the store the feeling of more space.
+In addition, the candy line was expanded, featuring both vintage classics and new sweet favorites.

-"It's not what we do to the popcorn," says Wakefield, "it's what we don't do."
+When asked the secret to our great tasting popcorn, Bill would reply, “it’s not what we do to the popcorn, it’s what we don’t do.”

 The Tradition Continues